 - When nursing, bring your baby to you (use pillows to prop them up), don’t bring you to the baby

 2. When getting up from a sitting position, get your feet underneath you, your shoulders over your feet and use your body and gravity to get up (don’t use your core to move)

 3. When getting out of bed (yes, even through the night), roll to your side, plant your feet and stand up like the photo below.
 To lay down, do the steps in reverse.

 4. Move but nothing crazy.
 Keep things very low impact.
-Its important that you do move once you’ve been given the ok by your doctor.
+It’s important that you do move once you’ve been given the ok by your doctor.
 Gentle movement helps bring blood flow to the area, which helps with healing.
 The tricky thing is we use our cores for EVERYTHING and if you use it too much you do risk tearing the incision.
 Slow walking on an even surface to tolerance can help with that.

 5. Ask for help.
 THIS IS BIG.
 Everything we do uses our core so ask for help with normal house things such as laundry, emptying the dishwasher, cooking and cleaning.
 Remember that in order for you to take care of a baby, you need to take care of yourself.

-Remember that these guidelines are temporary and are not long term.
+Remember that these guidelines are temporary and are not long-term.
 Let your body heal so that you have a strong base to build strength and endurance.
-Remember that a building is only as strong as it’s foundation and that goes the same for your body.
-After you get the go ahead from your healthcare provider, start slowly and be patient.
+Remember that a building is only as strong as its foundation and that goes the same for your body.
+After you get the go-ahead from your healthcare provider, start slowly and be patient.
 If you have questions, contact a pelvic floor physiotherapist in your area that can help during the healing phase and after.

-Beth Albert Halford is a registered physiotherapist practicing in Kitchener-Waterloo, Ontario.
+Beth Albert Halford is a registered pysiotherapist practicing in Kitchener-Waterloo, Ontario.
 She owns KW Pelvic Health, a pelvic floor focused clinic.
-She can be reached at firstname.lastname@example.org if you have any questions or comments.
+She can be reached at email@example.com if you have any questions or comments.